cnb0/learning-k8s/k8s.references/k8s-cookbook.md

 5. Working with Services
         5.1.
-Creating a Service to Expose Your Application 5.2.
+Creating a Service to Expose Your Application
+                        - To provide a stable and reliable way to discover and access your application within the cluster.
+        5.2.
 Verifying the DNS Entry of a Service
+                        - You have created a service and want to verify that your DNS registration is working properly.
         5.3.
 Changing the Type of a Service
         5.4.
 Deploying an Ingress Controller on Minikube 5.5.
 Making Services Accessible from Outside the Cluster